 The criteria for PAN's Treatment Transport program are:

 - » The patient must be getting treatment for a disease that PAN covers.

 - » The patient must have Medicare health insurance that covers his or her qualifying medication or product.

 - » The patient’s medication or product must be listed on PAN’s list of covered medications.

 - » The patient’s income must fall at or below 500% of the Federal Poverty Level.

 - » The patient must reside and receive treatment in the United States or U.S. territories (U.S. citizenship is not a requirement).

 At this time, we are providing ridesharing assistance to people with any of the 60 diseases that PAN covers.
 If PAN does not cover your disease and you need transportation support in getting to and from your doctor's office or pharmacy, we encourage you to fill out this form.
 Your feedback will help inform future programs.

 Yes.
 You can still apply for ridesharing assistance, even if your disease fund’s co-pay, premium, or travel program is currently closed on PAN’s list of covered diseases.

-Enrollment for the pilot begins on June 3, 2019 on a first-come, first-served basis.
 Please sign up to receive updates when we open enrollment.